Jody Watley

 Jody Vanessa Watley (born January 30, 1959) is an American singer, songwriter, and music producer.
-Watley began her career in show business as one of the prominent dancers on the urban TV show, Soul Train, from 1974 until 1977.
-Watley first found musical acclaim when she became part of the original lineup of the R&B group Shalamar in 1977.
-With the group, Watley recorded the hits "Take That to the Bank", "The Second Time Around", "A Night to Remember" and the Grammy-nominated "Dead Giveaway" before leaving the band in 1983.
+Watley first found musical success in 1977 when she became a part of the original lineup of the R&B group Shalamar.
+The group recorded the hits "The Second Time Around", "A Night to Remember" and "Dead Giveaway".
+After recording several albums with the group, Watley left the group in 1983.